 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.

-Westpac’s credit card designers were certainly at the top of their game when they came up with the Westpac Altitude Black Credit Card, which neatly packages most of the features that any credit card user could ask for, even though it comes with the usual hefty fee for a black credit card.
+Westpac’s credit card designers were certainly at the top of their game when they came up with the Westpac Altitude Black Credit Card (Altitude), which neatly packages most of the features that any credit card user could ask for, even though it comes with the usual hefty fee for a black credit card.
 If you choose this card, you’ll want to hang around for at least a year to make the most of the multiple benefits, including choice of rewards, high points earning rates coupled with substantial bonus points, and a suite of complimentary benefits.

-Westpac’s highest points earning rate, uncapped
+Westpac’s highest Altitude points earning rate, uncapped

 ‘Golden hello’ bonus points

-Almost every conceivable complementary benefit
+Almost every conceivable complimentary benefit

 This is the area where, on top of the high points earning rate, the card justifies its annual fee.
-(Note that you can get an additional card free of charge, unlike similar cards which charge around $65 for every extra cardholder.)

 The extensive, money-saving complementary benefits include: